iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 One permutation equivariant transformation that is being successfully applied across modalities is Attention (Bahdanau et al 2014, Vaswani et al 2017, Dosovitskiy et al 2020).
-For this reason, we attempt to improve the results further by utilizing an attention-based framework for computing the weights of feature sets.
+For this reason, we attempt to improve the results further by utilizing an attention-based framework for computing the weights of feature maps.

 We hypothesize that allowing the weighting function to access information from all views of the input at once, rather than individually, will increase the flexibility of the weighting component.